 We’re trying something new in the newsletter today.

-Instead of a deep dive on one particular product (our usual style), we’re recapping the week’s big/small/weird/creative/futuristic product launches, along with a few other things you may have missed across the Product Hunt ecosystem.
+Instead of a deep dive on one particular product (our usual style), we’re recapping last week’s big/small/weird/creative/futuristic product launches, along with a few other things you may have missed across the Product Hunt ecosystem.
 We hope you dig it, but please share your honest feedback here.

 Big Tech 💻

-Google launched a new set of apps designed to help you balance your life with technology this week.
+Google launched a new set of apps designed to help you balance your life with technology last week.
 The “Digital Wellbeing” experiments debuted in the Play Store, and include apps like “Unlock Clock” to tell you how many times you unlock your smartphone per day, “Post Box” to control when (and how often) you get notifications, “Morph” to show you different apps based on the time of day, and “WeFlip” to help you unplug during IRL time with others.

 Coda, a startup reinventing docs, just took the hood off of a refresh.
 The update is sleeker, simpler and faster to give makers a more efficient space to collaborate on projects.
 Todoist also released a big update, which includes new task views and the option to create sections for to-do lists.